aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 If your solver doesn't run correctly in the docker container, you can remove the `/container/solver` commands from the `init_mallob.sh` files.
 Once you are dropped into the docker container's bash shell, you can explore and debug directly, including running `/container/solver /rundir` from the container shell command line.

+[BK: Summarize briefly what happened so far and lead over to the next section.]

 # Preparing Your Own Solver Images

+[BK: Assuming we end the previous section with a quick summary and a transition to this section (as mentionend in my previous comment), give a quick explanation how this section is related to the previous one.]
 Most of the interaction with AWS services for deployment on the cloud is managed by the Docker base images.
 We provide two base images: one for leader nodes and one for worker nodes (N.B.: workers are only required for the cloud track).
 The Leader Node is responsible for collecting IP addresses of available worker nodes before starting the solving process, pulling work from an SQS queue, downloading problem instances from S3, and sharing and coordinating with Worker Nodes.
 The Worker Node base container is responsible for reporting its status and IP address to the Leader Node.
 As these base images manage the interaction with AWS, you can build and test your solvers locally, and they should work the same way when deployed on the cloud.

 ## Building from Competition Base Containers